 12.6.1 High Temperature Shutdown will occur if the water temperature exceeds 160°F. while the dehydrator is operating.
-Verify that the room ventilation and/or air conditioning system is working properly.
+Verify that the room ventilation and/or air condition ing system is working properly.
 Correct as indicated.

 12.6.2 An extremely dirty cabinet air filter (46) can restrict the flow of ventilation air through the heat exchanger and the cabinet.
-Replace the cabinet air filter and the water filter element (40).
+Replace the cabinet air filters and the water filter element (40).

-12.6.3 With the water temperature above 89°F verify that the heat exchanger fan (12) is operating.
-The fan is visible when the side cover of the dehydrator is removed.
+12.6.3 With the water temperature above $89^{\circ}F$ verify that the heat exchanger fan (12) is operating.
+The fan is visible from the top of the dehydrator.
 If the fan motor is inoperative, replace both the fan / motor assembly (12) and the capacitor (11).